3 Ways an ERP for Wholesale Distribution Increases Cash Flow

-Integrated business management solutions like SAP Business One let you monitor your business in real-time.
+Integrated ERP solutions like SAP Business One let you monitor your business in real-time.
 This is critical when you’re looking for ways to increase cash flow.
 After all, increasing sales isn’t the only way to increase the assets that you have available.

 In addition to monitoring your accounts payable and receivable, managers and executives who are using SAP Business One within their organizations are able to: